 International divorce advice

 A divorce through the English courts may be available to you if you are living outside the UK, or are living in the UK but originally from other parts of the world.
 There are added complexities to a divorce in such cases.
-At Woolley & Co we call this an expat divorce.
+At Woolley & Co we sometimes refer to this as an expat divorce.

 You may need an expat divorce: